 Even after this change, the

-xfer2 functions fails with any list bigger than 4,096 bytes just as before.
+xfer2 functions fail with any list bigger than 4,096 bytes just as before.

 In fact, the three functions completely ignore the